 • fixed base salary,

-• fringe benefits (incl. medical expenses insurance),
+• fringe benefits (incl. medical expenses insurance) and

 The Board of Directors determines the salary, bonuses and other benefits of other Executive Group members.
 The remuneration of Executive Group members consists of the following: